Beam Me Up

-Professor of Art History at the University of California, John C. Welchman discusses the impact of psychoactive drugs in popular culture during the 1970s and 1980s as seen in the work of two of the most influential American artists of the last quarter century, Jim Shaw and Mike Kelley.
+UCLA professor of art history John C. Welchman discusses the impact of psychoactive drugs in popular culture during the 1970s and 1980s as seen in the work of two of the most influential American artists of the last quarter century, Jim Shaw and Mike Kelley.

 John C. Welchman works in modern and contemporary art history and critical theory, and has a stellar history as a curator and writer – a great number of influential exhibitions and key texts have come from his direction.